Become A Study Group Leader

 OLLI always welcomes new study group leaders from within the OLLI membership and from the Washington, DC community who would like to share their knowledge and passion with members.
 There are no tests and no grades; members participate purely for the joy of learning.
 The goal is a high-quality learning experience accessible to all.

 Before each fall and spring semester, new study group leaders are required to attend a study group leader orientation.
 The topics covered include general logistics, information about the unique OLLI demographic, helpful tips for planning and classroom management, and using audio/visual equipment in the classrooms.
 Participants also have the opportunity to see their classroom, try out the equipment, and take a tour of OLLI.

 As OLLI is primarily a volunteer led organization, study group leaders teach on a volunteer basis.
 We provide several benefits for teaching:

 - Free classes during either the session in which study group leaders teach or the following comparable session

 - Parking stipend

 - Special recognition at OLLI’s study group leader luncheon

 OLLI has three types of academic programming from which study group leaders can choose to teach:

-- Fall Semester (Sept-Nov) and Spring Semester (Mar-May) - study groups meet once a week for 8-10 weeks
+- Fall Semester (Sept-Dec) and Spring Semester (Mar-May) - study groups meet once a week for 8-10 weeks

 - February Shorts and July Shorts - study groups meet 3-5 times over the course of one week